Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Limitations

 \textbf{Agent Coverage}: We evaluate only one open-source agent (OpenHands) on our mutated benchmarks.
 While this represents a reasonable choice given that OpenHands is among the state-of-the-art research agents~\cite{swebench-leaderboard}, other agents may have different capabilities and exhibit other performance patterns when used with mutated benchmarks.
 Furthermore, our evaluation framework focuses on single-interaction benchmarks and does not account for the iterative, conversational nature of real chat-based agents, where users can provide clarifications and additional context through follow-up exchanges.

-\textbf{Template Extraction \& Reliance on LLM-based Analysis}: Although we believe the templates we identified are comprehensive for our dataset and usage patterns, developers may communicate differently with other coding agents whose telemetry we don't have access to.
-Domain-specific communication patterns may not be represented in our telemetry sample.
+\textbf{Template Extraction \& Reliance on LLM-based Analysis}: Although we believe the templates we identified are comprehensive for our dataset and usage patterns, developers may communicate differently with other coding agents with different design and UI elements, whose telemetry we don't have access to.
+Domain-specific communication patterns may not be represented in our sample.
 Additionally, our LLM-based categorization, template extraction, and application approach, despite human validation, may introduce systematic biases due to our choice of model and prompt design.

 \textbf{Problem Validity Following Mutation}: While our mutation process aims to mimic realistic user behavior when interacting with coding agents, it may inadvertently discard essential technical information in some of these benchmark problem statements and alter problem difficulty.
 Our approach relies on the assumption that problems stay valid even after the mutation.
 However, for the modified problems, multiple solutions besides the original developer fix may be valid, potentially leading to unfairly penalizing the agents for reasonable solutions to an under-specified problems.